Eurostar Travel Insurance: Do You Need It in 2026?

 • 24/7 emergency assistance

-Whether you’re visiting Paris, Brussels, Amsterdam, or connecting elsewhere in Europe, Covered2Go gives you the protection you need for peace of mind.
+Whether you’re travelling to Paris, Brussels, Amsterdam, or connecting elsewhere in Europe, Covered2Go gives you the confidence to travel knowing you’re protected.

 Get Covered2Go Eurostar travel insurance today.